SupeRuier/awesome-active-learning/contents/pb_regression.md

   The first approach (GSy) selects new samples to increase the diversity in the output space (the predicted value farthest from the values of annotated instances).
   The second (iGS) selects new samples to increase the diversity in both input and output spaces (the predicted value farthest from the values of annotated instances,and the selected instance farthest from the labeled one.).
   (16)
+6. Active Nearest Neighbor Regression Through Delaunay Refinement [2022, ICML]： Active Nearest Neighbor Regressor (ANNR) select novel query points in a way that takes the geometry of the function graph into account.

 ### Unsupervised:
 1. [Pool-based Active Learning in Approximate Linear Regression (2009, Machine Learning)](https://idp.springer.com/authorize?response_type=cookie&client_id=springerlink&redirect_uri=http://link.springer.com/article/10.1007/s10994-009-5100-3):